EnCiv/About/README.md

 # About
 [EnCiv](http://enciv.org) Is a 501(c)(3) nonprofit dedicated to making democracy work better online.

-If you would like to get involved, join the [slack](enciv.slack.com) workspace.
+If you would like to get involved, join the [slack](https://docs.google.com/forms/d/e/1FAIpQLSee58BUiy12dtloG9pLITsELcNldIwXcEtCotV9r95BZJSIVA/viewform?usp=sf_link) workspace.
 We have regular meeting online on Wedensday's at 6:30pm Pacific Time.
 See the slack channel for announcments and links.
+But you don't have to be able to make the regular meeting to contribute.
+Join the slack and introduce yourself.

 We have several active projects:
 - **[Undebate](https://github.com/EnCiv/undebate)**- How do you engage candidates in 1000’s of elections, in productive Q&A so voters can quickly decide?